Stormwater Charge Frequently Asked Questions

-The stormwater charge is a new user fee that will be used to help fund Newmarket's Stormwater Management program.
+The stormwater charge is a user fee that will be used to help fund Newmarket's Stormwater Management program.
 The stormwater charge came into effect in 2017.
 Prior to 2017, stormwater management was funded through property taxes and the water bill.
 In December 2020, the stormwater charge will be billed in four instalments as a line item on your Newmarket Hydro Bill.

 The Town provides stormwater management services to protect the community and environment from stormwater runoff.
 Stormwater runoff is water that flows off properties mostly due to rain and snow events.
 Hard surfaces like roofs, driveways, and parking lots increase the amount of runoff from each property.
 Stormwater management controls water flow quantity in order to help prevent flooding and water flow quality in order to protect the environment.

 Why did the Town introduce a Stormwater Charge?